tomgor/wanwu/README.md

 ### &#x1F4F0; TO DO LIST
 - [ ] Multi-modal model access
 - [ ] Support custom MCP Server, which means that workflows, agents, or APIs that conform to the OpenAPI specification can be added to the MCP Server for release
-- [ ] Workflow published as API
 - [ ] Increase workflow node types
-- [ ] Support import and export of workflows
 - [ ] Knowledge base sharing
 - [ ] Agent and model evaluation
 - [ ] Knowledge base supports segmented content addition